-Each item on the following list has been gleaned from my experiences booking venues in various cities over the past dozen years.
+The following list is gleaned from my experiences booking venues in various cities over the past dozen years.
 GPI greatly appreciates its hosts, and wishes to make each event smooth sailing, profitable for the venue, and as enjoyable as possible for all involved, especially the audience.
-(By all accounts we’ve had 99% great nights, but we always aim for perfection!)
+(By all accounts we’ve had 99.9% great nights, but we always aim for perfection!)
 No one item on this list is a deal breaker; if for any reason, a venue does not meet these criteria, discussion is encouraged.
 GOOD COMMUNICATION IS THE NO. 1 CRITERIA (this does not need to be time-consuming, we like short and sweet but near immediate).

-- Establish clear guidelines from Day One.
-Generally like to keep a simple business model: Gram InterNational takes the door; you take the rest (bar/food).
-A guarantee may be part of the deal, with a percentage if above that.
-Many factors are involved, including the distance we travel to take the show to your local audience.
+- Clear understanding of agreement from Day One.
+Prefer a simple business model: an agreed upon “split.”
+Many factors are involved, including the distance we travel (from Buffalo, NY) to bring the show to your local audience.

-- The entire audience is inside the space of the event; in other words, the door is paid at the door to the outside of the bar/venue, NOT inside at the entrance to another room or a space divided by a curtain (yes the latter has happened!).
+- Important: The entire audience is inside the space of the event; in other words, the gate is paid at the entrance (not necessarily a door) to the bar/venue, NOT inside at the entrance to another room or a space partially divided by a curtain (yes the latter has happened!).
 If an outside area exists open to the show (say a patio), the gate needs to be at the entrance to the secured area.
 All persons inside the space at the time of down beat need to have paid admission, exclusive of the players, bookers (us), and those on a List), and it’s up to the venue to secure capable door personnel to handle this as standard procedure.

-- The booker/stage manager/emcee, working closely with the sound engineer, shall ensure strict adherence to the 10-minute changeovers are a must (unless otherwise agreed upon); this has not been an issue except for venues and sound engineers that don’t understand that this is a tightly run one-night festival.
+- The booker/stage manager/emcee, working closely with the sound engineer, shall ensure strict adherence to the 10-minute changeovers (unless otherwise agreed upon); this has not been an issue except for venues and sound engineers that don’t understand that this is a tightly run one-night festival.
 Yes, there will be some fine tuning on the fly, and the sound engineer especially needs to understand this.

-- A very good and helpful sound engineer with whom I can communicate before the night of the event and often during as necessary, who needs to respond quickly as requested by me or the artist on stage.
+- A very good and helpful sound engineer with whom I can communicate before the night of the event and often during as necessary, who needs to respond quickly to requests by me or the artist on stage.

 - A decent size stage, stage monitors.